hl-yang/hl-yang.github.io/index.md

 Hailiang Yang is a Distinguished Associate Research Fellow at the Guangdong Laboratory of Artificial Intelligence and Digital Economy (Shenzhen), China.

-He obtained his B.Eng in Communication Engineering from South China Agricultural University in 2016.
-He received his M.S. and PhD in Computer Science and Technology from Shenzhen University in 2019 and 2022, respectively, under the supervision of [Prof. Kaishun Wu](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WU-Kaishun/wuks).
+He obtained his B.Eng in communication engineering from South China Agricultural University in 2016.
+He received his M.S. and PhD in computer science and technology from Shenzhen University in 2019 and 2022, respectively, under the supervision of [Prof. Kaishun Wu](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WU-Kaishun/wuks).

 He is a member of the IEEE (SM‘19-PM’22), the ACM (PM‘23), and the CCF (SM’18-PM'22).